Skip to main content

 This transition is often accompanied by increased insulin resistance, sleep disturbances, and changes in mood.
 Low-dose testosterone therapy is also a consideration for women in this phase, as it can help preserve muscle mass, improve energy levels, and support libido.

 Expecting a woman in perimenopause to adhere to the same wellness standards as she did in her twenties is physiologically unsound.
-A reasonable must accommodate this biological transition, focusing on managing symptoms and mitigating the metabolic consequences of hormonal shifts through tailored support, which may include progesterone or testosterone optimization.
+A reasonable alternative standard must accommodate this biological transition, focusing on managing symptoms and mitigating the metabolic consequences of hormonal shifts through tailored support, which may include progesterone or testosterone optimization.

 Academic